 - Sonic the Hedgehog: Eggman really is cutting corners with his attractions if they come with a "MINUTES without accident" counter!

 "Come aboard the asteroid coaster!
 Accident free for 45 minutes!"

 - Dead Space has a "Days Since Last Accident" sign which predictably reads '0'.
 It shows up as a background image on its Steam library page.

-- At the beginning of Portal 2, Chell is awakened from Suspended Animation and an automated voice claims "You have been in suspension for fifty days".
-She is then put to sleep again and when she wakes up, the room is visibly degraded and the voice (now degraded) says "You have been in suspension for nine nine nine nine nine...nine nine..."
+- At the beginning of Portal 2, Chell is awakened from suspended animation and an automated voice claims "You have been in suspension for fifty days".
+She is then put to sleep again and when she wakes up, the room is visibly degraded and the voice (also degraded) says "You have been in suspension for nine nine nine nine nine...nine nine..."

 - In one of the Acts of Gord stories, he comes up with the idea of having an "X days since I've had to deal with an idiot" sign.
 The idea being that while dealing with an idiot, he would sigh and flip it back to 0, right in front of them.
 He hoped they'd be offended enough to leave.

 - Reddit's Today I Fucked Up (TIFU) subreddit has an "X Days Since Reddit Shat Itself" counter.
 It rarely gets above 0.